OBSTACLE SPORTS DISCIPLINES

 Popular races include Tough Mudder X (TMx), Hyrox, Spartan Crossfit Challenge and the Civilian Military Combine.
 These events are designed to be spectator friendly, with exciting, head to head racing.

-Set Time OCR’s are typically 4, 8, 12 or 24 hours mass participation events with men, women and team competitions.
+Similar to Adventure Racing, Ultra and set time OCR’s are typically 4, 8, 12 or 24 hours mass participation events with men, women and team competitions.
 Competitors compete for as many laps as they can in the time allowed.
 Laps vary up to about 10 km long.

 Track OCR’s are sprint to middle distance competitions from 25 meters and up.
 Individual and mixed relay events can be time trials (one person at a time) or have 2 to 24 people or more on the start line.
 The 100 m (10 OCR obstacles) and 400 m (12 OCR obstacles) events have established world records and have been held in Games recognised by the International Olympic Committee.